 The labeling of the storage area should take into account the needs of a variety of organizations.
-These should include, but not be limited to: company policy, insurance carrier, Occupational Safety and Health Administration (OSHA), Emergency Planning and Community Right to Know and local emergency response professionals.
+These include, but are not limited to: company policy, insurance carrier, Occupational Safety and Health Administration (OSHA), Emergency Planning and Community Right-to-Know and local emergency response professionals.
 At a minimum, the storage must be marked with the following signs and must be locked:

 - 1. Danger, Poison (with skull and cross bones) - 2.
-Authorized Personnel Only

-3. National Fire Protection Association (NFPA) Hazard Identification Symbols for the pesticide.
+Authorized Personnel Only - National Fire Protection Association (NFPA) Hazard Identification Symbols for the pesticide.